 Through that study it was said that the structure was in no immediate danger and should not have fallen so soon.
 The prediction that the structure was supposed to last for another few years was basically correct however, no one knew the condition of the base of the pillar, so once that had moved, it literally took everything with it.

-Apparently the Government of Malta wish to have the Azure Window memorialized and has issued an international call for suggestions.
+Apparently the Government of Malta wishes to have the Azure Window memorialized and has issued an international call for suggestions.
 See more info here.

 Click here to view a video commemorating our lost landmark that was loved by many.